 Joshua Tree National Park – Southern California

 At Joshua Tree, the hippy vibes are palpable, and I love it.
-If you’re feeling like camping, there’s plenty of BLM land nearby if you’re not able to snag one of the competitively coveted camping sites within the park’s boundaries — otherwise, there are quite a few alternatives for accommodations including vacation rentals in the region, but be sure to be mindful of the locals who enjoy the peace and quiet of the desert and call this land their home.
+If you’re feeling like camping, there’s plenty of BLM land nearby in addition to designated park campgrounds.
+There are quite a few alternatives for accommodations including vacation rentals in the region, but be sure to be mindful of the locals who enjoy the peace and quiet of the desert and call this land their home.
 It’s an especially fantastic destination for rock climbing.

 Golden Gate National Recreation Area – San Francisco, CA